CouchCMS/Documentation/src/contents/tags-reference/nested_pages.md

 ### masterpage

-This parameter is used to specify the template behind the nested-pages tree.<br/>
+This parameter is used to specify the template behind the nested-pages tree.
 If left empty, the template of the currently executing page is assumed.

 ### depth

-This parameter can be set to specify the maximum level in hierarchy (i.e. depth) that will be listed by this tag.<br/>
+This parameter can be set to specify the maximum level in hierarchy (i.e. depth) that will be listed by this tag.
 This can be used, for example, to list only the top-level pages in the tree by setting the depth to 1\.
 A depth of 0 means unlimited depth.

 ### orderby

-By default the pages are listed in the order they are arranged in the admin-panel.<br/>
+By default the pages are listed in the order they are arranged in the admin-panel.
 This order can be changed by using the 'orderby' parameter.
 Valid values are: name, title, id.

 ### order

-Can be set to specify whether the pages are ordered in the ascending order or in descending order.<br/>
+Can be set to specify whether the pages are ordered in the ascending order or in descending order.
 Valid values are asc and desc.
 Default is asc.

 ### exclude

-Pages can be excluded from being listed by specifying their names using this parameter.<br/>
+Pages can be excluded from being listed by specifying their names using this parameter.
-If an excluded page has children, they are excluded too.<br/>
+If an excluded page has children, they are excluded too.
 If multiple pages are to be excluded, separate their names using comma.

 ### ignore_show_in_menu

-The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.<br/>
+The 'Advanced Settings' of each nested-page has a checkbox labeled 'Show in menu'.
-If that is unchecked, the page (an all its child pages) is not included by default in the listing.<br/>
+If that is unchecked, the page (an all its child pages) is not included by default in the listing.
 You can override this by setting 'ignore\_show\_in\_menu' parameter to '1'

 ### root

-Only a sub-section of the nested-pages tree can be listed by specifying the name of a page as this parameter.<br/>
+Only a sub-section of the nested-pages tree can be listed by specifying the name of a page as this parameter.
 The page specified as the root is displayed along with all its children (compare with 'childof' parameter below where only the children are displayed).

 ### childof

-Only a sub-section of the nested-pages tree can be listed by specifying the name of a page as this parameter.<br/>
+Only a sub-section of the nested-pages tree can be listed by specifying the name of a page as this parameter.
 Only the children of the page specified are displayed (compare with 'root' parameter above where the specified page is also included in the display).

 If both 'childof' and 'root' are set, the 'root' parameter gets precedence. {.notice}